-To ensure that the metadata you retrieved from InCommon has not been tampered with by intermediate devices/agents, you must verify the XML signature on each and every metadata you consume.
+To ensure the security of your metadata refresh process, you must verify the XML signature on each and every metadata aggregate you consume.
 To do that, you need an authentic copy of the metadata signing certificate.
 The certificate must be obtained securely since all subsequent operations depend on it.